 No, it doesn’t.
 It doesn’t.
-You think it does?
+Do you think it does?
 It’s horrible.
 It’s toxic.
 It’s violence.
 It’s miserable.
 But it’s familiar.
-So that’s, if you think it all the way out.
-If you think not just for this moment, if you really think it all the way through.
+So that’s, if you think it out.
+If you think not just for this moment if you think it all the way through.
 It’s just familiarity.
 It’s not happiness.
 It’s not joy.
 It’s not a good feeling.
 You know?
 And I think I’ve finally hit that point where I’m like, cool.
 I get it.
 I get it.
 My new normal.
-My new good feeling is actually feeling good.
+My new good feeling is feeling good.

 Yeah.
 Awesome.
 And that way About what a gift to get from somebody to say, have your pity party go down their path for a little bit longer.
 And then let’s not do that tomorrow.

 Yeah, I would be lost without my co-host like Lauren has been such a huge help for me and me for her like we, we have bonded, and she has family, you know, and she’s one of the few that can hit me up and say, hey, how are you doing?
 I’m fine.
 She’s like, no, seriously, how are you doing?
 And I’m like, Oh, there’s breakdown.
 And I’m like, Oh, yeah, you get it.
 She’s inner circle.
 Like she gets it.
 You know, and I think all of us need that.
 And it’s that type of community that I want to bring to the masses.
 You know, I want everybody to feel that because everybody deserves to feel that especially after what we’ve been through.

 I agree man.
 Tell me about the Neuro Nerds podcast.
 So like, what is it about, and tell me about your co-host?